What are Schulich Leader Scholarships?

 Upload a headshot profile image for marketing purposes

 What is the difference between a Schulich Leader Nominee and a Schulich Leader?

 Schulich Leader Nominees are selected by the high school/Cégep administration, while Schulich Leaders are selected by the universities.
-Only Nominees are eligible to become Schulich Leaders and receive the scholarship.
+Only Nominees are eligible to become Schulich Leaders and

 Can I nominate myself for the scholarship?